 Professional services in 60 seconds

-Professional services means a vendor scopes, designs, and delivers a finite project: a Microsoft 365 migration, a Fortinet refresh, a SOC 2 readiness sprint.
-The contract is a Statement of Work with acceptance criteria and a defined end date.
-Billing is milestone-based or time and materials.
-Accountability is deliverable-based: the project either meets the acceptance criteria or it doesn’t.
-When the SOW closes, the engagement closes.
+Professional services means a vendor scopes and delivers a finite project.
+A Microsoft 365 migration.
+A firewall replacement.
+A SOC 2 readiness sprint.
+The paperwork is a Statement of Work with acceptance criteria and a defined end date.

 Side-by-side: when each model wins